 Any child with cleft lip or cleft palate should be considered for reconstructive surgery.
 If left untreated, these conditions can result in disruption of:

 Cleft lip and palate may also make a person more vulnerable to colds, cavities and ear infections.
 Children born with a cleft deformity usually require one or more surgeries to repair it, beginning when they are 6 to 12 months old.
 Repairing a cleft lip or cleft palate is part of a series of surgeries that will help correct many of the ear, nose and throat problems that children with this birth defect often experience.
 The surgery scar will fade over time and will be barely noticeable in older children.

-FAQ About Cleft Lip and Palate Repair in Southern California
+Cleft Lip and Palate Repair FAQs